Protect Wake County Coalition

 Upcoming Meetings:

-• Apex Town Council Meeting: Thursday, November 13, 6:00 p.m. at Town Hall (moved from Tues to Thursday due to Veterans Day)
+• Apex Town Council Meeting: Tuesday, December 9th 6:00 p.m. at Town Hall - Wear Red, show support.

 Together, we can protect what makes Wake County special and keep our “Peak of Good Living” from turning into a “Peak of Power Bills.”